survivorbat/terraform-scratch/README.md

 ## Getting started

-Using this image is as simple as running `docker run -it --rm -v $(pwd)/app survivorbat/terraform-scratch <command>`.
-A few
+Using this image is as simple as running `docker run -it --rm -v $(pwd):/app survivorbat/terraform-scratch plan`.

 ### Development